River City Psych

 Dr. Sweeney feels passionately about the importance of tailoring the assessment and therapy process to each individual client.
 She hopes to be a resource to families in navigating their life's challenges in order to foster successful academic and social development for years to come.

 Dr. Sweeney grew up in the Buckhead neighborhood of Atlanta, GA.
-She currently lives in Tuckahoe with her husband, daughter, and two Australian Shepherds (Cash and Otis).
+She currently lives in the West End with her husband, daughter, son, and Australian Shepherd.

 Comprehensive Developmental Evaluations

 Appropriate for children as young as 2 when there are concerns regarding developmental milestones, social development, sensory processing, language skills, and cognitive development.
 Testing includes comprehensive developmental interview, behavioral observations, social and play skills, language skills, adaptive behavior, and cognition.
 Typical tests include the ADOS-2, WPPSI-IV, Vineland-3, etc. The process includes an initial parent interview, a testing appointment, and a feedback appointment to discuss results.
 A written report discussing results is included.